-- " an effective, efficient and integrated movement network that provides a high level of safety and accessibility, maintains residential amenity and promotes the use of public and active transport particularly for local trips - " a major road network that provides effective links between centres and the neighbourhoods they serve, and to the external road network, and accommodates a range of users including cars, service vehicles, pedestrians, cyclists and public transport

-- a road network that has a functional hierarchy, provides multiple access routes to and through neighbourhoods and minimises traffic impacts on residential areas - " the provision of a public transport network that is readily accessible to the community (90% of all dwellings should be within 400 metres of a potential public transport service) and provides effective links to centres and key external destinations - " a comprehensive active transport (walking and cycling) network based around major active transport spines, supplemented with local links and a safe and permeable street network within neighbourhoods.
-The active transport network provides safe and direct links to and through key destinations including centres, parks and schools.
+- " an effective, efficient and integrated movement network that provides a high level of safety and accessibility, maintains residential amenity and promotes the use of public and active transport particularly for local trips - " a major road network that provides effective links between centres and the neighbourhoods they serve, and to the external road network, and accommodates a range of users including cars, service vehicles, pedestrians, cyclists and public transport - " a road network that has a functional hierarchy, facilitates longer travel movements, provides multiple access routes to and through neighbourhoods and minimises traffic impacts on residential areas - w the provision of a public transport network that is readily accessible to the community (90% of all dwellings should be within 400 metres of a potential public transport service), and provides effective links to centres, rail stations and external destinations - " a comprehensive active transport (walking and cycling) network based around major active transport spines, supplemented with local links and a safe and permeable street network within neighbourhoods.
+The active transport network provides safe and direct links to key destinations including centres, railway stations, parks and schools.